ReapredatoR/CodeAlpha_Stock_Prediction_Apple_Inc/readme.md

 The CodeAlpha Internship Project - Stock Prediction Task aims to provide participants with a hands-on experience in time series forecasting using Long Short-Term Memory (LSTM) networks.
 This project offers an opportunity to delve into the world of stock price prediction, utilizing cutting-edge techniques in data science.

+## Data Science Task:

+#### Task 2 - Stock Prediction:

+Utilize LSTM to predict the stock price of a chosen company.
+Implement the solution using Jupyter notebook for a hands-on experience in time series forecasting.

 ## Objectives:

 1. **LSTM Implementation:** Gain practical experience in implementing LSTM for time series forecasting.
 2. **Stock Price Prediction:** Develop a system capable of predicting the stock price of a chosen company.
 3. **Jupyter Notebook Usage:** Implement the solution using Jupyter Notebook, providing a seamless and interactive coding experience.

-## Task Overview:

-### Data Science Task:

-#### Task 2 - Stock Prediction:

-Utilize LSTM to predict the stock price of a chosen company.
-Implement the solution using Jupyter notebook for a hands-on experience in time series forecasting.

 ## About CodeAlpha:

 CodeAlpha is a leading software development company dedicated to nurturing talent and innovation.
-The internship program reflects our commitment to providing a dynamic learning environment and valuable real-world experience.

 ## About Dataset: